-Bibimbap with spinach, cucumbers, and a fried egg
+Bibimbap with snap peas, carrots, and fried eggs

 - 1 tablespoon black and white sesame seeds